 - There is a (small) sign for Horseshoe Bend, but it is easy to miss.
 However, if you keep looking to the west you will see the parking lot…there isn’t a whole lot else out there.

 - The path to Horseshoe is very easy to follow.
 It is about 3/4 of a mile but much of it is over loose sand, so the going is slow.
 It is mostly downhill (something to remember for the walk back).
 It should take you about 30 minutes depending on your pace.
+There are plans for a paved, ADA compliant walkway, but that is still in the future.

 - It can be pretty windy…bring your sunglasses